Peste Noire: Miscellaneous recordings, releases and guest appearances

 Famine also collaborated with fellow French black metal band Sale Freux twice; doing guest vocals for their albums La mélancolie des pennes; released in December 2011, and L'exil; released in May 2012 by Famine's own label La mesnie Herlequin.

 In April 2012, La mesnie Herlequin released Les démos, a double CD boxset containing all the Peste Noire demos (all the songs recorded between 2001 and 2005), including the Valfunde tracks.

 In August 2012, La mesnie Herlequin repressed Peste Noire's third album Ballade cuntre lo Anemi francor on CD with new artwork.
 The first pressing had been released by De profundis éditions in March 2009.

 In September 2013, Famine was featured on Swedish band Shining's 8 ½ – Feberdrömmar I Vaket Tillstånd album.
 He sang on "Terres des Anonymes", a rerecording of "Fields of Faceless" (from "III – Angst – Självdestruktivitetens emissarie") with French lyrics.

-In July 2014 a collaborative split 12-inch LP was recorded with Parisian group Diapsiquir, titled Rats des Villes VS Rats des Champs, released by La mesnie Herlequin.
-Peste Noire took the famous poem "Le rat de ville et le rat des champs" by Jean de La Fontaine as its main inspiration behind the split's title. in December of the same year, Famine appeared as a guest vocalist for then Peste Noire drummer Ardraos' band Sühnopfer second album Offertoire.
+In July 2014, a collaborative split 12-inch LP was recorded with Parisian group Diapsiquir, titled Rats des Villes VS Rats des Champs, released by La mesnie Herlequin.
+Peste Noire took the famous poem "Le rat de ville et le rat des champs" by Jean de La Fontaine as its main inspiration behind the split's title. in December of the same year, Famine appeared as a guest vocalist for then Peste Noire drummer Ardraos' band Sühnopfer's second album Offertoire.

-In 2015 Famine and Sün of NSBM band Aktion Totenkopf formed Vouïvre after a trip to Paris.
-The band also features former Peste Noire drummer Ardraos and keyboardist HGH also of Aktion Totenkopf and Elitism (also a NSBM band).
+In 2015, Famine and Sün of NSBM band Aktion Totenkopf formed Vouïvre after a trip to Paris.
+The band also features former Peste Noire drummer Ardraos and keyboardist HGH also of Aktion Totenkopf and Elitism (also an NSBM band).
 They recorded the 12-inch EP Au gouffre which was released on 26 September 2017 through La mesnie Herlequin.
-It features guest vocals by Anthony Mignoni aka Xaphan of Seigneur Voland, another well known band from the French NSBM scene.
+It features guest vocals by Anthony Mignoni aka Xaphan of Seigneur Voland, another well-known band from the French NSBM scene.
 Ardraos and Famine left Vouïvre after the release of the EP.

 Famine was featured as a guest vocalist for 2 songs on the fourth М8Л8ТХ album Reconquista, which was released on 14 December 2018 by Militant Zone.

 Themes and politics

-In the band's early days, Famine described his beliefs and the band's ideology as a fusion of nationalism and satanism, or; "Pan-European Satanism" as he called it, and the band's lyrics focused primarily on French nationalism and the works of famed French poets like Charles Baudelaire and Antonin Artaud.
-However, in later years the band began focusing on themes of urban and modern decadence, French countrysides and hedonism while maintaining Anarchist ideology, such as that espoused by French philosopher and father of Anarchism Pierre-Joseph Proudhon.
+In the band's early days, Famine described his beliefs and the band's ideology as a fusion of nationalism and satanism, or "pan-European Satanism" as he called it, and the band's lyrics focused primarily on French nationalism and the works of famed French poets like Charles Baudelaire and Antonin Artaud.
+However, in later years the band began focusing on themes of urban and modern decadence, French countrysides and hedonism while maintaining anarchist ideology, such as that espoused by French philosopher and father of anarchism Pierre-Joseph Proudhon.

-Peste Noire has become closely associated with the Ukrainian Neo-Nazi scene and Famine is openly supportive of the Far-right group the Azov Battalion.
-Famine has also been involved with the Social Bastion and shown support to groups like GUD and CasaPound.